How to Swap a K20A2 into a MR2 Spyder (ZZW30)

 INSTALLING THE ENGINE

 Using a engine hoist bring the engine into the car from the bottom.
 If you do not have a hoist for the car make sure the car's lowest point is approximately 22 inches from the ground, this will insure you have enough clearance to bring the engine in and out of the bottom of the car.
 We install the driver side mount first.
 Just slide the main bolt through the urethane mount when it is aligned while the engine is on the "picker."
-Put the nut on the end of the bolt but leave it loose until all 3 mounts are installed.
+Put the nut on the end of the bolt but leave it loose until all 3 or 4 mounts depending on which kit your using are installed.

 Next, install the passenger side mount.
-Leave the mount intact just like it came from Innovative, there is no need to take it apart.
 Start by bolting in the two bolts to the mount on the engine block.
-From there raise, lower and move the engine until the 3 holes frame of the car align with the 3 on the Innovative Mount.
+From there raise, lower and move the engine until the 3 holes frame of the car align with the 3 on the Innovative Mount or attach the MAP mount to the OEM chassis mount similar to the 2zz swap..
 We suggest using a metal dowel to help alight the holes.
 Once aligned put the factory bolts you saved in but again do not tighten them, you will want to have movement until you install the last mount, otherwise you will have a hard time getting the final mount installed.
 At this point we suggest working on the cooling hoses as you will be able to pivot the engine if you need more room when working on the lower/front coolant hose.
 It is not recommended to install the rear mount at this time.

 Now that the engine is installed, we are going to go back to that brake booster vacuum line.
 Take the original brake booster line off the 1zz.
 Your going to need to cut it approximately where shown in the pictures.
 You need to form a long straight tube with a 90 bend in it.